 Security

-• Where is my crypto hold in?
+• Where is my crypto held?

 • Where are the keys stored?